 Joining a Studio Audience : The Marilyn Denis Show

 The way it works is you apply for tickets (which are free) by filling in an application and giving them three different days that you’d be able to attend.
-Then, because more people apply to join than can be accommodated, your name is put into a raffle to determine who gets to participate.
+Then, because more people apply than can be accommodated, your name is put into a raffle to determine who gets to participate.
 Julie was offered two tickets for the program that was filmed a week ago Thursday, but we were sworn to secrecy about what went on at the show, because it wasn’t airing until the following Thursday (which was yesterday).

 We arrived at the beautiful historic building where the CTV studios are at 9:30 am, where we were asked to complete a form allowing them to show us on television.
 Then a fellow walked us through what would happen during the taping, and who the guests were for the episode.
 He also told us about all the smiling, clapping and cheering we would be doing.

 Then, they walked us into the beautifully decorated studio in groups of ten or so at a time.
 Julie and I were part of the first group to be seated so we got a good chance to look around and watch all the goings on, as a flurry of technicians got everything ready to go.
 Some helpers offered to take photos of people in the audience, which is how the top picture in this post came about.

 There was a table set up on stage, with a tray of things to make a cocktails with.